supasearch-ai/hnswlib-quantized/README.md

 * `element_count` - number of items in the index.
 Equivalent to `p.get_current_count()`.

-Properties of `hnswlib.Index` that support reading and writing:
+Properties of `qhnswlib.Index` that support reading and writing:

 * `ef` - parameter controlling query time/accuracy trade-off.